sanjanascorner/Change-detection/README.md

-# EO-SAR Binary Change Detection
+# EO-SAR Binary Change Detection with Dual Encoder EfficientNetB4+UNet

 PyTorch implementation of a dual-encoder U-Net for binary change detection using pre-event electro-optical (EO/RGB) imagery and post-event SAR/grayscale imagery.